The World In Play: Chapter 6: Consequences

 "Boss," Bernardo said, "not everybody is as good a predator as you are, you know.
 Really, though, Oakland is much easier."

 "Ach!"
 Raoul said again.
 Complications.
 If San Francisco's vampire population was co-operating, the tactic of adding an adherent here, an adherent there, would probably be ineffective.
 At least it would probably be noticed.
-If Stevenson and the No Mirrors Bar were a focus for the local vampires, destroying the first and taking over the second, while presenting several problems, might be the easiest way to add San Francisco to his territory.
+If Stevenson and the No Mirrors Lounge and the No Mirrors Bar were foci for the local vampires, destroying him and taking over the businesses, while presenting several problems, might be the easiest way to add San Francisco to his territory.
 In any case, he needed to see how Stevenson would react to an attack before he could begin to plan.
 "I'll need a map," he told Bernardo.

 Raoul discovered that a Bloodshot — a cocktail of equal parts Cambells, strong beef tea and vodka, with a squeeze of lime, over rocks — was drinkable.
 He normally loathed Cambells, but he was attempting to blend with the zanganos at the No Mirrors Lounge.
 He had tried the classic Bloody Mary, in all eight flavors, and the Tabasco flavored Sangrita before he got around to the Bloodshot.
 The drink made his sorties into Stevenson's place bearable.